ansemjo/dotfiles/README.md

 You might need to uncomment a `runtime! ...` line to reflect your system.
 Look in your original vimrc for hints.

+This config includes some lines for vim-pathogen and vim-airline.
+Please refer to your distribution docs or [tpope/vim-pathogen](https://github.com/tpope/vim-pathogen) on how to install those.
+You can find your global runtime path with `vim --cmd 'echo $VIMRUNTIME|q'`.